 VOCAL believes that recovery from “mental illness” is possible.
 Much of our work involves holding out that hope by promoting and supporting the implementation of recovery-oriented mental health systems.

-There are “official” definitions of recovery.
 As a peer support community, VOCAL wants to know…What does recovery mean to YOU?
 How would you explain it to someone new to the community?

 Some responses from our members and staff:

 Recovery IS possible.

 Recovery is individual and doesn’t look the same in every person.

 Recovery is a process.
 And it doesn’t always move in a straight line.